 10. Adéu!
 Adiós!
 (Bye bye!)

 This is the simplest and most educated way to say goodbye when visiting Barcelona.
-In general, locals in Barcelona are grateful when hearing foreigners using local language, especially if you use Catalan!
+In general, locals in Barcelona are grateful when hearing foreigners using the local language, especially if you use Catalan!